haris563/code-test/README.md

    - Add a button on each table row, used to delete the transaction
    - Update the transaction in the Redux store with the API response
    - Do not render the transaction in the table when `deleted === true`

+5. **Submit**

+   Submit your recording and link to your public repository fork to luuk@thedigitalrenaissance.io